Scout24/c-bastion/README.rst

 - edit `test-stacks.yml` and `template.yml` to fit your needs
 - sync the stack with `cf sync --confirm --parameter <your-preferred-stack-name>.dockerImageVersion=$VERSION test-stacks.yml`

-A quick&dirty test script is provided in `test.sh`.
-The script AND the project uses an auth server.
-Change it in `oidc.py` and `test.sh` to use your own.

 License
 =======